 The nomodify notrap statements suggest that your clients are not allowed to configure the server or be used as peers for time sync.

-5. If you need additional information for troubleshooting in case there are problems with your NTP daemon add a log file statement which will record all NTP server issues into one dedicated log file.
+If you need additional information for troubleshooting in case there are problems with your NTP daemon add a log file statement which will record all NTP server issues into one dedicated log file /var/log/chrony.

-7. NTP service uses UDP port 123 on OSI transport layer (layer 4).
-It is designed particularly to resist the effects of variable latency (jitter).
-To open this port on RHEL/CentOS 7 run the following commands against Firewalld service.
+NTP service uses UDP port 123 on the OSI transport layer (layer 4), which is designed particularly to resist the effects of variable latency (jitter).

-8. After you have opened Firewall port 123, start NTP server and make sure you enable it system-wide.
-Use the following commands to manage the service.
+After you have opened firewall port 123, restart the Chrony server and make sure you enable it system-wide.

-9. After NTP daemon has been started, wait a few minutes for the server to synchronize time with its pool list servers, then run the following commands to verify NTP peers synchronization status and your system time.
+After the NTP daemon has been started, wait a few minutes for the server to synchronize time with its pool list servers, then run the following commands to verify the NTP peers’ synchronization status and your system time.

-That’s all!
-Setting up a local NTP Server on your network ensures that all your servers and clients have the same time set in case of an Internet connectivity failure and they all are synchronized with each other.
+That’s all! setting up a local NTP chrony on your network ensures that all your servers and clients have the same time set in case of an Internet connectivity failure and they all are synchronized with each other.